rknightuk/rknight.me/src/posts/links/2024/2024-01-18-author-clock-a-novel-way-to-tell-time.md

 > There are 1440 minutes of the day, and we have quotes for every single minute—no exceptions

-This is ridiculouosly cool and now all I can think about is getting my hands on that quote data.
+This is ridiculously cool and now all I can think about is getting my hands on that quote data.

 Update: Literary Clock is a web version https://www.literaryclock.com